trebol-ecommerce/trebol-backend-monolith/README.md

 - Run unit tests
 - Check code coverage

-**The important step here that may confuse some people is to generate some of the source code**.
+**An important step here that may confuse some people is the generation of source code**.
-It is made this way because some classes (QueryDSL types such as `QUser`, `QProduct` and so on) are unversioned and only included through a Maven plugin within the project dependencies.
+We have set up type-safe queries by relying on dynamically created QueryDSL classes such as `QUser` and `QProduct`, which are un-versioned and only included through a Maven plugin within the project dependencies.

-If for any reason you fail to compile the project, please run `mvn clean generate-sources` instead and then try the former command again.
+If for any reason you fail to compile the project, please try running `mvn clean generate-sources` instead and then try the former command again.

 ### How to use